vinistoisr/focus-exporter/README.md

 - `focused_window_changes_total`: Total number of times the focused window has changed.
 - `focused_window_duration_seconds`: Duration in seconds the window has been focused.
 - `meeting_duration_seconds`: Duration in seconds spent in a meeting.
+- Standard suite of go application metrics as collected by Prometheus Golang client Library

 ## Installation